grahamgilbert/first-boot-pkg/Readme.md

 ## Features

 - Is designed with scripting and automation in mind, with options able to be configured with a configuration plist or via options on the command line (or a mixture of both)
-- Will re-try failed packages (in case of Active Directory not being available, for example)
+- Will re-try failed packages a specified number of times (in case of Active Directory not being available, for example)
 - Will wait for the network to be available before installing (optional, can be disabled if desired)

 Run with ``--help`` for the full list of options.